 Plenty of RAM

-This laptop runs on an i5 processor with clock speeds of 2.3GHz, with room for turbo-boosting.
-As we know, this is an excellent GPU that is comparable to the i7 in terms of power, if games were CPU dependent you would have no issue with this component, however, this is unfortunately not the case.
+This laptop runs on an i5 processor with clock speeds of 2.3GHz, a reasonable choice for a gaming laptop under 800 dollars.
+As we know, this is an excellent gaming CPU that is comparable to the i7 in terms of power, if games were CPU dependent you would have no issue with this component, however, this is unfortunately not the case.

 The NVIDIA GeForce GTX 1050 Ti will be able to comfortably run mid-range games, however, you definitely would not be able to run higher-end AAA games as the GPU simply is not powerful enough.
 This would be absolutely fine for casual gamers, as most mid-range games would run without any issue.
 However, if you wanted to run higher-level AAA games, the GPU would need to be upgraded.